 Methods

 The Nadeau paper identified, based on previous literature, a region of the genome that contains multiple genes that are regulators of color and pattern pigmentation.
 The research team identified SNPs in this region that were strongly associated with phenotypic variation as well as information about divergence patterns at these loci to assess a wide variety of phenotypes.
-This data was presented by genotype-by-phenotype association figures, presenting the association of the SNP identified to the phenotype of wing pattern seen.
-The research team designed microarrays to determine if the variation around cortex was regulating gene expression or not.
+These data were presented by genotype-by-phenotype association figures, presenting the association of the SNP identified to the phenotype of wing pattern seen.
+The research team designed microarrays to determine if the variation around cortex was regulating gene expression.
 They found that correlation was more related to variation in introns of the cortex gene.
 Further, the team tested the possibility of background transcription and splice variants with RT-PCR.
 Finally, in-situ hybridization was used to investigate if expression influenced a particular phenotype, the black color variant.

-The Barrett paper focused more on pairing the ecological mechanisms driving these changes, specifically change in soil color by environment, with the molecular mechanisms that underlie this change in phenotype, specifically pigmentation.
+The Barrett paper focused more on pairing the ecological mechanisms driving these changes, specifically change in soil color by environment, with the molecular mechanisms that underlie this change in pigmentation.
 The research team used a field experimental approach and then laboratory-based genomic tests to reach their conclusions.
-Mice from “dark” and “light” sites were sampled and transplanted to varying field enclosures to assess selection favoring locally adapted pigment phenotypes.
-The team found that survival was much higher in dark enclosures, and mice in a habitat that matched their origin, suggesting the mice may be subjected to local adaptation.
-The results of the transplant experiment suggest divergent natural selection acting on pigmentation, based on survival rates and quantified dorsal brightness.
-The research team created a model that was based on random mortality in order to compare their results and conclude that the changes in allele frequency was due to selection instead of random chance.
+Mice from dark and light sites were sampled and transplanted to varying field enclosures to assess selection favoring locally adapted pigment phenotypes.
+The team found that survival was much higher in dark enclosures, and mice in a habitat that matched their origin, suggesting mice are locally adapted.
+The results of the transplant experiment suggest divergent natural selection.
+The research team created a model based on random mortality in order to compare their results and conclude that the changes in allele frequency was due to selection instead of random chance.
 They used several other models to test if the variants could account for observations of SNPs and genotype bias in survivors.
 The results from all models used suggests selection to be the biggest factor in changes of dorsal pigmentation.

 The Bosse paper used fine-scale ecological and genomic data to investigate polygenic selection on this model system bird.
 The team identified genomic variation with SNPs, suggesting high genetic diversity and low linkage disequilibrium with sample sites.
 They used PCA to show low genetic structure, large effective population size, and high levels of gene flow.
 Genome-wide association studies (GWAS) were used with the first eigenvector from the PCA as the “phenotype” in order to identify loci under selection.
 Outlier regions found suggest divergent selection, supported with FST values.
 Genes identified were associated with bill length, and used in mixture model analysis to assess percentage variation explained by the gene.
 The locus focused on, COL4A5, was compared to reproductive success with generalized linear mixed model (GLMM) and found to be significant.

 Although these papers had similar broad end goals, they differed in the specific questions they were addressing, which led to differences in methods used.
 The Bosse paper methods were more similar to the other papers we read regarding population structure and landscape genomics, where as the Barrett paper focused on manipulating ecological systems.
 The Nadeau paper used methods that were focused on finding an association and then testing that association to identify function.
-Reading these three papers gave insight into different ways to go about answering the complicated, and often tough to experimentally show, direct relationship between genotype and phenotype.
+Reading these three papers gave insight into different ways to answer complicated, and often tough to experimentally show, direct relationship between genotype and phenotype.

 Larger picture